uiCA: Accurate Throughput Prediction of Basic Blocks on Recent Intel Microarchitectures: Benchmarks and Measurements

-Using their profiling tool, Chen et al. measured the throughput of the benchmarks in the BHive suite (which do not end with a branch instruction).
-They then compare the predictions of IACA, OSACA, and llvm-mca with the predictions of Ithemal, which was trained on benchmarks that were evaluated with the same profiling tool (i.e., using unrolling).
+The benchmarks in the BHive suite do not end in branch instructions.
+The BHive profiler measures their throughput according to the \DefTPU definition (see \refsec{definitions}).
+In~\cite{Chen19, mendis19a}, these measurements are used to compare the predictions of Ithemal (which was trained on benchmarks that were evaluated with the same profiler) to the predictions of IACA, OSACA, and llvm-mca (which are based on the \DefTPL definition).
 As the predictions of Ithemal are closer to the measurements than the predictions of the other tools, they conclude that Ithemal ``outperforms'' the other tools.

-We don't think this conclusion is valid because the measurements are based on a different definition of throughput than the predictions of the other tools.
+We don't think this conclusion is valid because the measurements are based on a different definition of throughput than the predictions of the other tools.\looseness=-1

-In order to enable a more meaningful comparison with previous tools, we have created a variant of the BHive benchmark suite in which the benchmarks end with a branch instruction.
+In order to enable a more meaningful comparison with previous tools, we have created a variant of the BHive benchmark suite in which the benchmarks end in a branch instruction, so that they are applicable to the \DefTPL definition.
 In the following, we will call this benchmark suite \bhivel, and the original benchmark suite \bhiveu.

 We have generated the benchmarks in \bhivel from those in \bhiveu as follows.
 Let $B$ be a benchmark in \bhiveu, and let $R_x$ be a general-purpose register that is not used by $B$.
 We then add to \bhivel an extended benchmark of the form